dabeaz-course/practical-python/Notes/04_Classes_objects/01_Class.md

 ## Exercises

-Starting with this set of exercises, we start to make a series of changes to existing code from previous sctions.
+Starting with this set of exercises, we start to make a series of changes to existing code from previous sections.
 It is critical that you have a working version of Exercise 3.18 to start.
 If you don't have that, please work from the solution code found in the `Solutions/3_18` directory.
 It's fine to copy it.